 Students who have an approved diploma or credentials in architecture may apply for the Post Diploma route and will be awarded 30 credits towards the BSc Arch (PD).
 Students may receive additional credits pending review of course content completed throughout the diploma program.

-The BSc Arch will prepare graduates for the Post-Baccalaureate Diploma in Architecture (PBDA) at Athabasca University or to apply to a Masters program in Architecture at other institutions.
+The BSc Arch will prepare graduates for the Graduate Diploma in Architecture (GDA) at Athabasca University or to apply to a Masters program in Architecture at other institutions.
 It will also enable employment in a variety of capacities in the design and/or construction industries.

 Given the professional nature of the BSc Architecture program, the following regulations supersede some of the general policies governing academic studies at Athabasca University: